ginstrom/galaxy-conquest-game/cline_docs/codebaseSummary.md

 - High test coverage with detailed assertions

 ## Recent Changes
+- [2025-02-27] Fixed tests in tests/test_infopanel.py
+  - Replaced mock objects with MagicMock for InfoPanel classes and pygame_gui elements
+  - Created fixtures to mock UIPanel, UILabel, and InfoPanel classes
+  - Created specific fixtures for each InfoPanel subclass (GalaxyViewInfoPanel, SystemViewInfoPanel, PlanetViewInfoPanel)
+  - Updated all test methods to use these fixtures instead of creating real InfoPanel instances
+  - Improved test isolation and robustness against changes in the pygame_gui library
+  - Increased test coverage for game/views/infopanel.py from 27% to 48%
+  - Overall project coverage improved from 17% to 20%
+  - All tests in tests/test_infopanel.py now pass successfully

+- [2025-02-27] Fixed tests in tests/test_planet.py
+  - Replaced mock objects with MagicMock for PlanetViewInfoPanel
+  - Patched pygame.draw.circle to avoid errors with Surface objects
+  - Fixed initialization issues with the MockInfoPanel class
+  - Improved test isolation and robustness against changes in the pygame_gui library
+  - Increased test coverage for game/views/planet.py from 29% to 78%
+  - Overall project coverage improved from 18% to 20%
+  - All tests in tests/test_planet.py now pass successfully

+- [2025-02-27] Fixed tests in tests/test_game.py
+  - Replaced custom mock module approach with MagicMock objects
+  - Patched ResourceManagerFactory.create to return a mocked resource manager
+  - Mocked views to avoid initialization issues
+  - Fixed syntax errors in the mock module creation
+  - Improved test isolation and robustness against changes in the pygame library
+  - Increased test coverage for game/game.py from 21% to 33%
+  - All tests in tests/test_game.py now pass successfully

+- [2025-02-27] Fixed tests in tests/test_planet_view.py
+  - Modified the test fixtures to completely mock the `PlanetViewInfoPanel` class
+  - Fixed the `test_draw_with_selected_planet` method to handle pygame's Font objects
+  - Used a try/finally block to ensure original font objects are restored after tests
+  - Patched `pygame.draw.circle` to avoid errors with MockSurface objects
+  - Improved test isolation and robustness against changes in the pygame_gui library
+  - Achieved 100% code coverage for `game/views/planet.py`
+  - All tests in `tests/test_planet_view.py` now pass successfully

+- [2025-02-27] Fixed tests in tests/test_system.py
+  - Fixed the `get_root_container` method in the `MockUIManager` class to properly return an object with a `get_container` method
+  - Added a `copy` method to the `MockSurface` class to handle surface copying
+  - Modified the test fixtures in `tests/test_system.py` to completely mock the `SystemViewInfoPanel` class
+  - Improved test isolation and robustness against changes in the pygame_gui library
+  - Increased test coverage for `game/views/system.py` to 96%
+  - All tests in `tests/test_system.py` now pass successfully

+- [2025-02-27] Fixed pygame_gui import error in InfoPanel
+  - Fixed bug where the code was trying to import UIHorizontalRule from pygame_gui.elements
+  - Replaced UIHorizontalRule with a thin UIPanel that serves as a horizontal separator
+  - Removed the 'starting_layer_height' parameter from UIPanel initialization
+  - Updated documentation in currentTask.md to document the bug fix
+  - Game now runs successfully with the pygame_gui-based info panel

+- [2025-02-27] Replaced custom-drawn info panel with pygame_gui elements
+  - Refactored InfoPanel classes to use pygame_gui UI elements instead of manual drawing
+  - Added pygame_gui.UIPanel, UILabel, and UIHorizontalRule elements
+  - Updated Game class to initialize and manage a pygame_gui.UIManager
+  - Modified game loop to process pygame_gui events and draw UI elements
+  - Added pygame_gui to project dependencies
+  - Updated tests to accommodate the new UI implementation
+  - Improved visual consistency and maintainability
+  - Enhanced code organization with clearer separation of UI concerns

 - [2025-02-27] Consolidated duplicated code in InfoPanel classes
   - Extracted common planet details display logic into a shared `draw_planet_details()` method in the parent `InfoPanel` class
   - Refactored `SystemViewInfoPanel` and `PlanetViewInfoPanel` to use the new method